paldhous/NICAR/2016/md_raw/gephi.md

 </html>
 ```

 The code has been documented to explain what each part does.
-Notice that the head of the web page loads the main Sigma.js script, and a second script that reads, or "parses," the json data.
+Notice that the head of the web page loads the main Sigma.js library, and a second file that reads, or "parses," the json data.
 These are in the `src` subfolder.

 To explore Sigma.js further, download or clone its [Github repository](https://github.com/jacomyal/sigma.js) and examine the code for the examples given.